Happy & Healthy Halloween

 Although fresh fruits (e.g. apples, bananas and oranges) are nutritious treats, they are not considered safe options because of the potential to tamper with them.

 If you do choose candy for treats, look for those that are lower in fat and sugar.
 Choose bite-size candy bars based on the least amount of fat and calories per serving or consider healthier dark chocolate versions.
+You could also choose lollipops which are eaten slowly.
 If your child has diabetes, don't forget to test!

 Children will also enjoy non-food treats but make sure they are age appropriate.

 • Stickers, including reflective safety stickers